JetBlue names former British Airways exec CEO, shares rise

 "We will continue to expand our network in underserved markets and roll out new products that enhance the JetBlue Experience and create value for our shareholders," Hayes said in a press release.

-Founded in 1999, JetBlue began flying in 2000 with the idea of breaking the low-cost carrier mold by offering leisure travellers and business travellers a better deal than budget rivals.
+Founded in 1999, JetBlue began flying in 2000 with the idea of breaking the low-cost carrier mold by offering leisure travelers and business travelers a better deal than budget rivals.
 It offered amenities such as free in-seat entertainment, wifi and snacks, and power outlets at every seat.
 Last year it introduced a business class service with lie-flat beds on trans-U.S. routes.

 JetBlue sought to keep operating costs and ticket prices low by flying a single aircraft type, Airbus A320s.
 It won passengers from the larger, legacy airlines that had higher costs.
 But after those companies lowered costs by streamlining and reorganizing in bankruptcy, JetBlue's cost advantage diminished.